 When a car seat is compromised

 Emergency personnel take no chances when seat has been compromised, and you shouldn’t either.
 Once a car seat has been involved in a car accident, it should be removed and replaced.

 Expired car seats are also considered compromised.
 Safety engineers and manufacturers of car seats learn more each year – if you have an older model then it may not be the safest option.
 Additionally, materials may deteriorate when a car seat is left in a hot vehicle sitting in the sun, year after year.

-For families whose children receive care at Floating Hospital for Children, there is a program to replace these car seats and also provide car seats for families who may be unable to purchase one.
+For families of our patients, Floating Hospital for Children offers a program to replace these car seats and provide car seats for families of our patients who may be unable to purchase one.
 A nurse, social worker, or ER personnel can arrange for the patient to receive a car seat.

 Stick to it

 In case of a crash, a simple eye-catching sticker could make a big difference in the physical and emotional wellbeing of a child.
 KPTI created the Car Seat Sticker program to identify a child and provide crucial contact and medical information to emergency personnel if a parent is unable to do so.
 The bright yellow sticker attaches to a car seat in a visible area.

 These free stickers are often provided to various social service organizations and schools.
 They can also be obtained for distribution to families in your community by calling KPTI at 617-636-6381.